Cart

 • Entrance Fee: CNY20

-• Address: 35km north of Xiahe County, Gannan Tibetan Autonomous Prefecture, Gansu Province
+• Address: 34 km (21.1 miles) northeast of Xiahe County, Gannan Tibetan Autonomous Prefecture, Gansu Province

-• Rent a car/bus from GGC to enjoy a hassle free private transfer from hotels in Xiahe or Lanzhou to Bajiao Town Site.
+• Charter a car/bus from GGC to enjoy a hassle-free transfer to the Bajiao Town Site.

 Additional travel advice on Bajiao Town Site